Research Jobs in USA with Visa Sponsorship

 What visa options exist for research professionals in the U.S.?

-The most common pathways are H-1B for specialty occupation roles and J-1 for research scholars at academic institutions.
+The most common pathways are H-1B visa for specialty occupation roles and J-1 for research scholars at academic institutions.
 Positions at universities, teaching hospitals, and nonprofit research organizations are H-1B cap-exempt.
 For those with outstanding research achievements, the O-1A visa and EB-1B outstanding researcher green card are available.

 Is it easier to get visa sponsorship in academic research or private sector research?